omeka/omeka-s-enduser/docs/sites/site_settings.md

 ### Show

-#### Attached Pages
-When this box is checked, site pages to which an item is attached will display on the public view of that item.
+**Attached Pages**: When this box is checked, site pages to which an item is attached will display on the public view of that item.

 ![Show setting checked](../sites/sitesfiles/sites_settingShow.png)

-#### Value Annotation
-When this box is checked, Value Annotations will be visible on the public views for resources (items, item sets, media).
+**Value Annotation**: When this box is checked, Value Annotations will be visible on the public views for resources (items, item sets, media).

 ### Search